avinashcodelabs/react-book/index.md

 Query Strings starts with **?** and multiple strings are separated by **&**.

 JavaScript/Browser has a built-in utility to work with query strings.
-Click here for full documenation - [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)
+Click here for full documentation - [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)

 In React Router,we have `useSearchParams` Hook which is a small wrapper over browsers built-in `URLSearchParams` which gives us utility methods for dealing with query strings.